babymonie/sprintui/README.md

 For instance, the first type includes functions like setTitle, which allows you to change the title of index.html.
 On the other hand, the second type includes functions like useQuery.

 It's important to note that for the second type, there are additional categories, such as imports, useQuery, and more.
-These elements, including imports, useQuery, and others, should be placed outside the return area and not within any styles or scripts.
+These elements, including imports, useQuery, and others, should be placed outside the suipMarkup tag and not within any styles or scripts.

 Imports function similarly to regular imports, bringing in a set of functions.
 For example, when you import states, it includes four functions.
 Understanding and appropriately placing these hooks is crucial for effective use in SprintUI.